wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/node/operating/node-operations-cordapp-deployment.md

 ### 1. Check if the CorDapp requires custom tables

 Refer to the CorDapp documentation or consult a CorDapp provider if the CorDapp requires custom backing tables.
-You can verify a CorDapp JAR manually to check the presence of script files inside *migration* director, e.g. for Linux:
+You can verify a CorDapp `.jar` manually to check the presence of script files inside *migration* director, e.g. for Linux:

 ```bash